-38 Beacon was designed and built by architect Charles Kirby, one of two contiguous houses (136-138 Beacon), designed as a symmetrical pair.
+138 Beacon was designed by architect and building contractor Charles K. Kirby and built in 1859-1860 by Morrison & Shaw, carpenters, one of two contiguous houses (136-138 Beacon), designed as a symmetrical pair.
 They were originally numbered 118 Beacon and 119 Beacon, but re-numbered as 136 Beacon and 138 Beacon ca. 1862 when homes were built on the south side of the street.

 Charles Kirby bought the land for 136-138 Beacon on March 31, 1859, from the Boston and Roxbury Mill Corporation.

 Click here for an index to the deeds for 138 Beacon, and click here for further information on the land on the north side of Beacon, including the Storrow Memorial Embankment on the Esplanade.

 On October 28, 1859, the Boston Traveller reported that Charles Kirby was “about finishing” 136-138 Beacon.
 He advertised the two houses for sale on December 7, 1859 (and on other dates) in the Boston Evening Transcript: “Two brown stone front houses, on the extension of Beacon street, adjoining the house of William Bramhall, Esq., on one side, and Gardner Brewer, Esq., on the other.
 The houses are 20 by 66 feet, four story, basement, French roof and attic, octagon front and rear, and contain all the desirable modern improvements, and are thoroughly and carefully built.”